 About CBD and THC

 Let’s take a look at CBD vs THC.
 CBD stands for cannabidoil, while TCH is short for tetrahydrocannabinol.
 Both of these are compounds found in the Cannabis, or marijuana, plant.
-CBD is extracted mostly from the hemp plant and is made into gummies, oils, extracts, gels and other supplements.
+CBD is extracted mostly from the hemp plant and is made into gummies, oils, extracts, gels, and other supplements.
 It has numerous health benefits.

 CBD vs THC

 These compounds are slightly different in chemical structure, but that difference greatly affects the ways in which they interact with your brain chemicals.
 CBD doesn’t cause a high, while THC does.
 That’s the biggest and most important difference.
+For this reason, CBD is used for medical purposes as it avoids the high caused by THC but strill produces the desirable pain relieving, hunger increasing, and relaxing effects.

 How CRVC Can Help You Overcome Cannabidoil Abuse